 - DHA (Omega 3)

 Slip-ups can happen to anyone.
-Whether you accidentally eat something that contains an animal product, or you just have a moment of weakness, don’t let it get in your way.
-Remember all the effort you have put into your veganism and an odd slip up every now and again wont undo all that you have done so far.
+Don’t let it get in your way if you accidentally eat something that contains an animal product or have a moment of weakness.
+Remember all the effort you have put into your veganism, and an odd slip-up now and again won’t undo all that you have done so far.
 Just keep trying your best and remember nobody is perfect.

-Finally, if you really want to give youself a challenge, why not attempt to do both Veganuary and Dry January!
+Finally, if you want to challenge yourself, why not attempt to do both Veganuary and Dry January?